creationix/howtonode.org/articles/testing-private-state-and-mocking-deps.markdown

 Node: v0.6.5

-During Christmas I've been working on [SlimJim] and found some tricks how to make my testing life easier.
+During Christmas I've been working on [Testacular] and found some tricks how to make my testing life easier.
 It's nothing special at all, just a simple way **how to access private state of a module** and **how to mock out some dependencies**.
 I've found these two techniques pretty usefull, so I believe it might help someone else as well...